hiking in peru

 C. Interesting points to pass

-The three high points are the Abra Sicllajasa (it will bring you perfect views of beautiful mountains and Andean creeks) The Challu Chalu Pass will give you the opportunity to appreciate charming Andean lagoons and the Rumicruz Pass will offer you perfect views of the Sacred Valley.
 The Laguna Queullacocha will be waiting for you in the afternoon of the first hiking day.
-Usually, you can enjoy a delicious lunch with the lagoon as a background (If you take the Travel Agency services).
-The ruins of Huchuy Qosqo are a trip back in time, being able to walk through their houses, temples, and esplanades, with wonderful views of the Sacred Valley of the Incas, will be priceless.
+Usually, you can enjoy a delicious lunch with the lagoon as a background (if you take the Travel Agency services).
+The ruins of Huchuy Qosqo are a trip back in time; walking through their houses, temples, and esplanades, with beautiful views of the Sacred Valley of the Incas, will be priceless.

 “THE MOUNTAINS ARE CALLING AND I MUST GO”